 Members of the New Orleans "Peace by Piece" violence reduction team attend Kingian Training in Atlanta.

-The New Orleans Peace & Economic Justice Project works closely with residents of the 7th Ward and the Desire /Florida neighborhood in the 9th Ward to fight for peaceful neighborhoods with economic security.
+The New Orleans Peace Building and Conflict Transformation Program works closely with residents of the 7th Ward and the Desire /Florida neighborhood in the 9th Ward to fight for peaceful neighborhoods with economic security.

 AFSC is a Quaker organization devoted to service, development, and peace programs throughout the world.
 Our work is based on the belief in the worth of every person, and faith in the power of love to overcome violence and injustice.
 Learn more